Frequently asked questions and house rules

 Which organisations are part of Amare?

-Amare is a home for the performing arts and accommodates four organisations: the Royal Conservatoire, Nederlands Dans Theater, the Residentie Orkest and the former Zuiderstrandtheater.
+Amare is a home for the performing arts and accommodates four organisations: Stichting Amare (previously Zuiderstrandtheater), the Royal Conservatoire, Nederlands Dans Theater and Residentie Orkest Den Haag.

 What’s there to eat and drink in Amare?

 Amare includes two catering establishments.
-On the third floor you will find the city cafeteria, serving coffee, lunch and daily menus all day for you to enjoy in the company of Amare’s musicians, dancers, students and staff.
-Amare’s cafeteria might just become your new favourite hangout!
-The second establishment can be found on the ground floor, at the building’s Spui entrance, and will also serve coffee, lunch and dinner.
-All dishes will be prepared using as many organic and local ingredients as possible, and menus will include plenty of world cuisine.
-We will also offer menus especially for theatre visitors.
-Note: both establishments will open their doors by the end of October 2021.
+On the third floor you will find the Stadskantine, serving coffee, lunch and daily menus all day for you to enjoy in the company of Amare’s musicians, dancers, students and staff.
+Brasserie Amare can be found on the ground floor, at the building’s Spui entrance, and also serves coffee, lunch and dinner.
+Read more about the catering establishments in Amare >

 Can I work in Amare?